 This JPK 1030 is fitted with a carbon Axxon mast and boom package.

 She flies only Asymmetrical spinnakers from her long, carbon bowsprit (retractable).

 Rod standing rigging package from new and a full race ready running rigging inventory for short handed offshore.

 Single backstay but with split fine tune, for helm control on either tack.

 In 2023 the current owner has made necessary updates in running rigging (Premium ropes), vinyl renewal, and Outils Oceans details for internal storage.

 Racing suite from North Sails and Technique Voile

-All sails ordered new for Rolex Middle Sea Race (Oct 2022) – boat did not finish due to zero wind.
-Sails are still “as new”
+All North Sails ordered new for Rolex Middle Sea Race (Oct 2022) – boat did not finish due to zero wind.
+Sails are still “as new”.

 Technique Voile July 2020